-- 1. Select a stream which you want to set up the viewing region. - 2.
-Select a Region of Interest from the drop-down list, the floating frame will resize accordingly.
+- 1. Select a stream which you want to set up the viewing region.
+If you want to stream out the video to a mobile device, please select stream 3. - 2.
+Select a Region of Interest from the drop-down list.
+The floating frame, the same as the one in the Gloabl View window on the home page, will resize accordingly.
 If you want to set up a customized viewing region, you can also resize and drag the floating frame to a desired position with your mouse. - 3.
-Choose a proper Output Frame Size from the drop-down list according to the size of your monitoring device.
+Choose a proper Output Frame Size from the drop-down list according to the size of your monitoring device. - The parameters of the multiple streams: